BREYANZI is a prescription medicine used to treat a type of non-Hodgkin lymphoma:

 You’ll be closely monitored for side effects following your Breyanzi infusion

-During the first week, you will be monitored daily by the facility where you received Breyanzi.
-Plan to stay close to this location for at least 4 weeks after infusion.
+• During the first week, you will be monitored daily by the facility where you receive Breyanzi.
+Plan to stay close to this location for at least 4 weeks after infusion

-Your healthcare provider will want to do blood tests to follow your progress.
-It is important that you have your blood tested.
-If you miss an appointment, call your healthcare provider as soon as possible to reschedule.
+• Your healthcare provider will want to do blood tests to follow your progress.
+It is important that you do have your blood tested.
+If you miss an appointment, call your healthcare provider as soon as possible to reschedule